successful company sale

-Selling a business: What you should know
+Selling a business: what you should know

 The time factor

-Sell the company itself
+Sell the company yourself

 Forms of company succession

 A company sale can be family-internal, company-internal or company-external.

 When selling to a family member, we see discounts of 30% or more from the market price.
 Even with an internal succession plan, the price is usually below the market price.
 An average of 10-20 percent is common here.

 The 7 typical steps of a successful company sale